NVIDIA-RTX/NRD/README.md

 6. *GetComputeDispatches* - returns per-dispatch data for the list of denoisers (bound subresources with required state, constant buffer data).
 Returned memory is owned by the instance and gets overwritten by the next *GetComputeDispatches* call
 7. *DestroyInstance* - destroys an instance

 *NRD* doesn't make any graphics API calls.
-The application is supposed to invoke a set of compute *Dispatch* calls to actually denoise input signals.
-Please, refer to `NrdIntegration::Denoise()` and `NrdIntegration::Dispatch()` calls in `NRDIntegration.hpp` file as an example of an integration using low level RHI.
+The application is supposed to invoke a set of compute *Dispatch* calls to do denoising.
+Refer to `NRDIntegration.hpp` file as an example of an integration using low level RHI.

 *NRD* doesn’t have a "resize" functionality.
-On resolution change the old denoiser needs to be destroyed and a new one needs to be created with new parameters.
-But *NRD* supports dynamic resolution scaling via `CommonSettings::resolutionScale`.
+On a resolution change the old denoiser needs to be destroyed and a new one needs to be created with new parameters.
+But *NRD* supports dynamic resolution scaling via `CommonSettings::resourceSize, resourceSizePrev, rectSize, rectSizePrev`.

 Some textures can be requested as inputs or outputs for a method (see the next section).
 Required resources are specified near a denoiser declaration inside the `Denoiser` enum class.
 Also `NRD.hlsli` has a comment near each front-end or back-end function, clarifying which resources this function is for.